Chinese National Day Parade: Overview

-Since the parade of 1950, parades have been held on the city's Tiananmen Square to mark the anniversary of the official foundation of the PRC and today these have been held every 10th year (a format which began in 1999 to mark the golden jubilee anniversary of nationhood), formerly there were yearly parades held until 1959 when the CCP decided that the holiday would be celebrated "with frugality".
+Since the parade of 1950, parades have been held on the city's Tiananmen Square to mark the anniversary of the official foundation of the PRC.
+These are now held every 10th year, a format which began in 1999 to mark the golden jubilee anniversary of nationhood.
+Formerly there were yearly parades held until 1959 when the CCP decided that the holiday would be celebrated "with frugality".
 Parades were also held in 1964, 1966, 1969, 1970 and 1984.

 The parade is presided by the paramount leader in his political duty as General Secretary of the Chinese Communist Party and constitutional mandate as the supreme commander of the PLA and chairman of the Central Military Commission, since 1984.
 He has also inspected the parade in person.
 The parade commander is a general officer of the PLA with the rank of Lieutenant General or Major General, with the position of commander of the Central Theater Command or as a high-ranking member of the CMC's present 15 departments.
 Until 1959, during the years that the parade was held in a nationalized form of the Soviet tradition, the parade was inspected by the Minister of National Defense, a high-ranking billet occupied by either a General or (before 1984) a Marshal (before 1954 the Commander in Chief of the PLA).
 The event's master of ceremonies has either been the Party Committee Secretary of Beijing or a high-ranking member of the Central Committee, CCP.

 Parade events

 Opening of the parade

 At 10 a.m. the massed military bands of the People's Liberation Army sound the Welcome March, signifying the official commencement of the ceremony.
-As the paramount leader arrives, he is joined by the following on the rostrum on the Tiananmen Gate:
+As the CCP General Secretary (paramount leader) arrives, he is joined by the following on the rostrum on the Tiananmen Gate: